New England Forests and Rivers Fund 2022 Request for Proposals

-The National Fish and Wildlife Foundation (NFWF) is soliciting proposals for the New England Forests and Rivers Fund (NEFRF) to restore and sustain healthy forests and rivers that provide habitat for diverse bird populations, as well as freshwater and diadromous fish populations.
+The National Fish and Wildlife Foundation (NFWF) is soliciting proposals for the New England Forests and Rivers Fund (NEFRF) to restore and sustain healthy forests and rivers that provide habitat for diverse fish and wildlife populations.
 The program will advance this goal by investing in projects that:

 - Strengthen the health of forest systems by improving the management of public and private forestlands to create a mosaic of mixed-age forests in the region;

 - Provide incentives to strengthen habitat conservation on working forests through flexible technical assistance that is appropriate for the forest stage(s) being targeted;

 - Accelerate adoption of conservation practices on agricultural lands, with a particular focus on livestock operations;